-Keep reading to learn more about how to properly care for lyretail mollies.
+Keep reading to learn more about how to care for lyretail mollies properly.
 Which includes everything like tank upkeep, feeding, body size, and more.

 The Platinum Molly, commonly known as the Silver Molly, is a tranquil fish that enjoys hard water.
 It is white or silver in appearance and has a calm demeanor.
 A range of salt levels may be accommodated by these mollies in the aquarium.
 Additionally, these fish may be kept in freshwater or saltwater aquariums with a moderate adaptation.
 In order to maintain optimal health in a freshwater aquarium, it is advised that a teaspoon of aquarium salt per gallon be used.

 At least 25 gallons of algae and space to swim are necessary for the Silver Molly to reach its maximum length of 5 inches.
 If there is not enough area for him to swim, the male’s dorsal fin will not grow.
 This fish should only be kept in a tank with other calm fish that love hard water and high salt concentrations.

 Molly needs to be fed once or twice a day.
 And please note that you do not overfeed Molly at any point.
 The meal should be devoured in a matter of minutes.
 If not, you’re giving Molly too much food in one sitting.
 You may purchase flakes food formulated specifically for tropical fish, such as the Molly, from your local fish shop.